 Other membership-based organizations which offer hotel discounts include labor unions, professional associations, neighborhood associations and special-interest groups.

-3. Look out for special deals
+4. Look out for special deals

 Aside from deals and discounts you might receive from your insurance, bank or memberships, there are hundreds of limited deals floating around out there.
 Online deal-hunting services (like Deindeal and Realdeals) are convenient for tracking hotel deals.
 Travel offers from budget retailers (like Aldi and Lidl) and travel agencies (like Hotelplan, Kuoni, L’Tur, or TUI) are also worth checking out.

-4. Ask about cash deals
+5. Ask about cash discounts

-When you pay for a hotel booking using a credit card, the hotel has to pay credit card merchant fees.
-Because of this, some hotels and travel websites charge you a markup when you pay via credit card.
+When you pay for a hotel booking using a credit card or debit card, the hotel has to pay merchant fees.
+Because of this, some hotels give you a discount if you pay in cash instead.
+Before using a credit card to pay for accommodation, ask the hotel if they offer a discount for cash payments.

-5. Don’t pay for services you won’t use
+6. Don’t pay for services you won’t use

 Concierge services, page boys, conference facilities, ironing services and shoe polishers might make sense on a high-profile business trip, but you won’t likely use them on a holiday.
 Likewise, if you plan to spend the bulk of your time carving powder on ski slopes or exploring nightlife, you may not have much time for wellness treatments and other luxuries.
 Each extra star on a hotel will generally add significantly to the price you pay.